Japanese submarine I-73: Design and description

 For surface running, the submarines were powered by two 4500 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 900 hp electric motor.
 They could reach 23 kn on the surface and 8 kn underwater.
 On the surface, the KD6As had a range of 14000 nmi at 10 kn; submerged, they had a range of 65 nmi at 3 kn.

 The submarines were armed with six internal 53.3 cm torpedo tubes, four in the bow and two in the stern.
 They carried a total of 14 torpedoes.
 They also were armed with one 100 mm deck gun and a 13.2 mm anti-aircraft machinegun.

-Construction and commissioning
+Construction and career

 One of the vessels constructed as part of Japan's 1st Naval Armaments Supplement Programme in 1931, I-73 was laid down on either 5 April or 5 November 1934 (according to different sources) at the Kawasaki Shipyard in Kobe, Japan.
 Both launched and numbered I-73 on 20 June 1935, she was completed and commissioned on 7 January 1937.